ccairns33/sardiniaProduction/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 ### Installation
-Dummy data will have to be included into the Database
+Dummy data will have to be included into the Database.
 1. Clone the repo
    ```sh
    git clone https://github.com/ccairns33/sardiniaProduction.git